 Reading and Phonics

 Phonics and reading are core elements of our curriculum at Springhill.
-We follow the ‘Letters and Sounds’ synthetic phonics programme throughout Foundation Stage and Key Stage 1 to teach the children essential phonic skills that are required to successfully read and spell.
-Cued articulation is used alongside Letters and Sounds in Foundation Stage to support the children when first learning to recognise the letters and to ensure the children pronounce the associated sounds correctly.
+We follow the ‘Letters and Sounds’ synthetic phonics programme throughout Foundation Stage and Key Stage 1, to teach the children essential phonic skills that are required to successfully read and spell.

 The development of children's ability to communicate in writing is given high priority and we achieve excellent standards in this important skill.
 Spelling and phonics are taught daily, and from Year 1 onwards, children are given a weekly test to assess progress.